operator-framework/operator-controller/pprof/README.md

 - 1:45PM (PEAK) - 0.223 cores
 - 1:47PM - 0.078 cores

-With this, we can see that without the catalogd apiserver the core kube-apiserver had a CPU utilization spike of 0.156 cores and then settled at ~0.011 cores above what the utilization was prior to the reconciliation of the sample `CatalogSource` CR.
+With this, we can see that without the catalogd apiserver the core kube-apiserver had a CPU utilization spike of 0.156 cores and then settled at ~0.011 cores above what the utilization was prior to the reconciliation of the sample `Catalog` CR.

 The memory consumption increased over the span of ~3 minutes and then stabilized.
 The values were:
 - 1:44PM - 289Mi